ffvoigt/minimal-mistakes-playground/_pages/features.md

   - image_path: /assets/images/landing/cns_600.jpg
     alt: "Large travel range."
     title: "Image a whole mouse central nervous system."
-    excerpt: 'The latest version of the mesoSPIM (V5) has 52 x 52 x 102 mm travel range.
+    excerpt: 'The latest version of the mesoSPIM (V5) has a **52 x 52 x 102 mm travel range**.
 This is sufficient to image a whole CLARITY-cleared mouse CNS.
 Using the rotation stage, multi-view imaging can be performed in such large samples.'
     url: "/whole_cns_imaging/"